alisdt/online_experiments_course/example_code/multiple_images_simple.rst

 Multiple images
 ===============

-This code uses ``plugin-image-keyboard-response``, so make sure it's included in your ``experiment.html``.
+This code uses ``image-keyboard-response``, so make sure it's included in your ``experiment.html``.

 .. code:: javascript